Robin Swann: Resignation

 On 27 May 2024, UUP leader Doug Beattie wrote to Speaker Edwin Poots to notify him that Swann will resign as Health Minister at midnight on 29 May, after voting against the budget on the 28th.
 This followed the calling of the general election by Prime Minister Rishi Sunak on 22 May.
 Swann left office on 28 May 2024 at 11:29pm and was replaced by Mike Nesbitt.

 Personal life

 Swann is "5ft 3in-ish" tall.
 He and his wife Jennifer have a daughter and a son.
 Their son was born with a congenital heart defect; while in Birmingham, Swann recorded the events in a personal blog.

 He is a member of the Presbyterian Church and attends church "almost every week."
 Swann is a member of the Orange Order.

 Voluntary and community work

 Swann has served as president and County Antrim Chairman of the Young Farmers' Clubs of Ulster.
 He has chaired the YFCU's National Executive and Rural Affairs Committees and has been Chairman of the Rural Youth Europe organisation.
-A former member of Cromkill Pipe Band, Swann was elected a Honorary Vice President of the Royal Scottish Pipe Band Association Northern Ireland.
+A former member of Cromkill Pipe Band, Swann was elected an Honorary Vice President of the Royal Scottish Pipe Band Association Northern Ireland.
 In 2023 Swann was elected Honorary President of the Farmers' Choir Northern Ireland.